j3k0/cordova-plugin-purchase/doc/api.md

  - `product.ineligibleForIntroPrice` - True when a trial or introductory price has been applied to a subscription.
 Only available after receipt validation.
 Available only on iOS
  - `product.loaded` - Product has been loaded from server, however it can still be either `valid` or not
  - `product.valid` - Product has been loaded and is a valid product
+   - when product definitions can't be loaded from the store, you should display instead a warning like: "You cannot make purchases at this stage.
+Try again in a moment.
+Make sure you didn't enable In-App-Purchases restrictions on your phone."
  - `product.canPurchase` - Product is in a state where it can be purchased
  - `product.owned` - Product is owned
  - `product.downloading` - Product is downloading non-consumable content